mimoo/RSA-and-LLL-attacks/README.md

 If you want to use the implementations, see below for explanations on [Coppersmith](#coppersmith) and [Boneh-Durfee](#boneh-durfee).
 If you want to dig deeper you can also read [my survey](rapport.pdf) or watch [my video](https://www.youtube.com/watch?v=3cicTG3zeVQ).

 I've also done some personal researches on the Boneh-Durfee algorithm and I do get better results.
-Check `research.sage`.
+Check `research.sage` (note: most was merged in `boneh_durfee.sage`, just use `helpful_only = True` to make use of it)

 # Coppersmith